 🍃 What are the health benefits of matcha?

 Matcha is made from whole green tea leaves milled into a fine green powder.
-It's zero calories, and a nutrition powerhouse.
+It's zero calories and a nutritional powerhouse.
 Matcha is rich in catechins, a type of antioxidant that can help protect the body against free radicals and oxidative stress.
 It also contains a moderate amount of caffeine, providing a gentle and sustained energy boost without the jitters or crashes associated with coffee.
 Some studies suggest that consuming matcha can increase thermogenesis (the body's rate of burning calories) and may help with weight loss when combined with a healthy diet and exercise.
-The country of origin is important to consider when choosing a brand of green tea or matcha, or tea in general.
-Lead toxicity is a concern for green tea grown in China, whereas Japanese sourced green tea typically does not have this concern.
+The country of origin is important to consider when choosing a brand of green tea or matcha or tea in general.
+Lead toxicity is a concern for green tea grown in China, whereas Japanese-sourced green tea typically does not have this concern.

 🍵 Substitutions

-- Chia seeds - use white or black chia seeds for making this matcha chia pudding
+- Chia seeds - Use white or black chia seeds to make this matcha chia pudding.

 - Matcha powder - make sure 'matcha green tea powder' is the only ingredient by reading the packet